 To help prevent spam and keep accounts safe, Gmail limits the number of emails you can send or receive per day, and the number of people you can add as recipients.

-Thankfully, there are ways to get around Gmail’s sending limits if you know what to do.
+Thankfully, there are ways to manage Gmail’s sending limits if you know what to do, or what to use.

-The current Gmail email sending limit is 500 emails per 24 hours when sending from their web interface.
+Gmail email limits affect your email sending in a variety of ways.
+The first Gmail email limit that you’ll encounter is the daily sending limit.
+The current Gmail email sending limit is 2000 emails per 24 hours when sending from their web interface.

 If you go over the sending limit, you might receive a notification like this:

 When you get this error, you won’t be able to send mails for anywhere from one hour on up to a full day.
-That could be a lifetime if you’re using your email client for other important emails!
+That could be a lifetime if you’re using your email client for other important company newsletters or updates!

 You may also get locked out of Gmail for other sending-related reasons, too.